frankhood/django-password-policies-iplweb/README.md

-``django-password-policies-iplweb`` is an application for the `Django`_ framework that provides unicode-aware password policies on password changes and resets and a mechanism to force password changes.
+``django-password-policies-iplweb`` is an application for the `Django`_ framework that provides unicode-aware password policies on password changes and resets and a mechanism to enforce password changes.

 ## Documentation